shantanu-777/PDF-Extraction--Jobforce-ML/README.md

 - **Framework**: Flask
 - **Key Routes**:
-  - `/upload`: Handles PDF uploads and extracts data using standard methods.
+  - `/upload`: Handles PDF uploads and extracts data using the standard method.
   - `/extract_with_gemini`: Extracts data using the Gemini AI model.

 - **Core Functions**:
-  - `extract_text_from_pdf`: Extracts text from the PDF using pdfplumber.
+  - `extract_text_from_pdf`: Uses pdfplumber to extract text from PDF files.
-  - `extract_details`: Uses spaCy's NER model to extract details from the text.
+  - `extract_details`: Employs spaCy's NER model to extract specific details from the text.
-  - `extract_details_with_gemini`: Uses the Gemini API to extract details from the text.
+  - `extract_details_with_gemini`: Uses the Gemini API for extracting details from the text.

 ---